PDLT-University-of-York/test-split-site/docs/ultra/test.md

 Test is best used for tasks with 'right answer' questions and automatic marking, although it can include manually marked Essay-type questions with short open text input.

-This section summarises some common uses of Test.
+This section summarises some common uses of Test and suggested settings as a quick overview.
 See later sections for more detail on specific aspects of building and implementing a Test.

 ### Practice quiz